 These days, it’s well understood that the war on drugs has been a monumental failure.
 And there’s perhaps no one better placed to understand this, than those at the frontline of enforcing the prohibitionist laws that wreak havoc in the community.

 Former AFP commissioner Mick Palmer is renowned for asserting that Australia can’t arrest its way out of the drug problem.
-And he’s not the only ex-top brass turned drug law reformist.
+And he’s not the only ex-top brass turned drug law reformer.
 There’s once NSW police commissioner Ken Moroney, as well as ex-Tasmania police commissioner Jack Johnston.

 And now, former NSW police commissioner Andrew Scipione has joined their ranks.
 At an 18 September NSW Ice Inquiry roundtable on drug decriminalisation, he called for a system of depenalisation for drug use and personal possession.